 Karen joined ICLA in 2016.
 Karen comes with an extensive background having worked in the community services sector for 15 years.
 She has a passion for working with people experiencing social disadvantage and in particular individuals who require clinical support and intervention.
 Her most recent roles include working in the UK for 9 years in the youth justice services in positions of leadership and management.

-Karen is looking forward to leading the community services team in contemporary best practice.
+Karen leads the ICLA client services team in delivering recovery oriented, person-centred contemporary best practice.
 Karen is a registered Psychologist.

 General Manager, People & Culture

 Jessica joined ICLA in 2020 with over fifteen years’ experience in human resources including not-for-profit board experience.
 Jessica has experience with governance, compliance, organisational development, industrial relations, strategic planning and change management.
 Jessica has held People & Culture leadership roles, as well as operational and senior level HR Consultant and Business Partner roles across diverse industries, sectors and organisation sizes.

 Jessica believes that purpose and values alignment leads to high performance where people bring their best to work.
 She is passionate about diversity and inclusion, employee engagement, fostering positive and aligned organisational cultures so people thrive.